-This will be the first in a series of articles on how my expectations and prejudices about each country i’ve visited along my current cycle tour (The North Cape Hypothesis) have been challenged.
-As such, i’m actually not sure the extent to which it will answer the question of what i find special about Serbia in particular.
-My goal is that, by reading about what struck me the most my second time cycle touring the country, you will feel invited to tavel to Serbia not for a specific place you must absolutely visit, or a specific person you must absolutely meet, but rather for the overwhelmingly positive experience it may award you with.
+This will be the first in a series of articles on how my expectations and prejudices about each country i’ve visited during my current cycle tour (The North Cape Hypothesis) have been challenged.
+As such, i’m actually not sure the extent to which it will answer the question of what is particularly special about Serbia — my goal is that, by reading about what struck me the most my second time cycle touring the country, you will feel invited to travel to Serbia yourself not for a specific place you must absolutely visit, or a specific person you must absolutely meet — but for the overwhelmingly positive experience it may award you with.

 The context and notation

-The day after that, none of the people i asked for help on my way through the village of Ratare were as available as the Stojanović’s.
-But towards the end of it the gentleman at the food market suggested i try the gas station in the next village, Sikirica, a couple of kilometers down the road.
-That led me to my first of many gas station camping experiences, a rather insighful conversation about human nature with Nikola, the observant employee on his shift when i arrived, and another evening overcoming language barriers with Jovan, the employee on the night shift.
-They also made sure my tent was both under a roof and visible to their cameras, and offered me unconditional access to their toilet and kitchen.
+The day after that, none of the people i asked for help on my way through a village towards the end of the day were as available as the Stojanović’s.
+As i was about to clear the village, the gentleman at the food market suggested i tried the gas station a couple of kilometers down the road.
+That led me to my first of many gas station camping experiences, an insightful conversation about human nature with Nikola, the observant employee on his shift when i arrived, and another evening overcoming language barriers with Jovan, the employee on the night shift.
+They made sure my tent was under a roof and visible to their cameras, and offered me access to their toilet and kitchen.

-So, how would those same people treat me a second time around?
-In particular, what would that look like just five short months after the first time?
+How would those same people treat me a second time around? — in particular, what would that look like just five short months after the first time?

 The second cup of tea

-Markovac is only some 35Km or so north of Jagodina, so i arrived there quite early this time.
-There was nobody outside, so i clapped my hands shouting, “Dobar dan!”
-Shortly after, “Grandma” Snezana comes out of the house, smiling and drying up her hands in her apron, “Miko!!”
-I’m invited to come in and offered a cup of coffee.
-Half of the family was out working and at first i saw only her, Dragica, the boy Andrija, and a few rare sights of the girl Ana.
-They joyfully showed me the postcard i had sent them from Istanbul, and we shared some of the waffles my hosts in Niš had given me over the coffee.
-Because of the language barrier, the conversation was not as “deep” as with Nikola, but the energy was still certainly there — i want to see all of them again — Ivica, Nenad and “Grandpa” Dušan — and i especially don’t want to make the same mistake as the day before with Nikola.
-So, when they asked me where i was going to sleep tonight i asked them, shaking as if about to ask a woman out, “Well, i was actually wondering whether i could stay here tonight!?”
-This particular question was typed into my phone and handed over to Dragica, who took a few seconds to parse Google translate’s bad Serbian grammar while i anxiously watched — “yes, of course!” — my shoulders dropped, my handlebar bag was moved from my lap to my side on the bench, the refletive vest and ankle straps placed with the gloves inside my helmet, now hanging on the bicycle — “is the bicycle OK where it is?” — “OK!” — another cup of coffee . . .
+When they asked me where i was going to sleep that night i asked them, shaking as if about to ask a woman out, “Well, i was actually wondering whether i could stay here tonight?”
+This particular question was typed into my phone and handed over to Dragica, who took a few seconds to parse the awkward machine translation while i anxiously watched — “of course!” — my shoulders dropped, my handlebar bag was moved from my lap to my side on the bench, the reflective vest and ankle straps placed with the gloves inside my helmet, now hanging on the bicycle — “is the bicycle OK where it is?” — “OK!” — then another cup of coffee . . .

 And that’s roughly why

-And those are mere highlights pertaining to my five days in Niš before the NC Hypothesis, because just to begin giving you a better sense of what my experience in Serbia has really been like, i’d also have to tell you about …
+And those are mere highlights pertaining to my five days in Niš before the NC Hypothesis.
+To even begin giving you a better sense of what my experience in Serbia has really been like, i’d also have to tell you about . . .

 Cycle touring diplomacy